 Homily delivered on May 4 by the Rev Alison Kemper

 Today we hear one of the best stories in the Gospels: the appearance of Jesus on the Road to Emmaus.
 We celebrate a baptism—one of the most wonderful things the church does.
 And we gather around wee Adam, as happy and bright and darling a baby you may ever see.
 A Christian hat trick.

 “Sold out for Silver” was the theme of this year’s Ecumenical

 Good Friday Walk for Justice, which started and ended with worship at Holy Trinity.
 Walkers visited

 four stations in the downtown core to note modern-day crucifixions including environmental degradation,

 human trafficking, unjust trials of refugee claimants and homelessness.

-Our band, The Fallen Angles, are playing at the 10:30 service tomorrow morning.
-The theme is “Fear and Hope”.
-Lots of music and a mix of ancient and modern texts with no sermon.
+Our band, The Fallen Angles, are playing at the 10:30am service on Sunday, April 27.
+The theme is “Lost Together”.
+Lots of music and a mix of ancient and modern stories and poems.
 Hope you’ll come join us.

 The Church of the Holy Trinity is a community of people who seek to express their faith through lives of integrity, justice and compassion.
 We foster lay leadership, include the doubter and the marginalized, and challenge oppression wherever it may be found.